thehellmaker/thehellmaker-site/src/content/blog/understanding-micrograd-autograd-from-scratch.md

 The core of deep learning fits in 150 lines.
 Forward pass, build a graph, backward pass with chain rule, update weights.
 That's it.

-Everything else — tensors, GPUs, batch norm, transformers — is built on top of this.
+Everything else (tensors, GPUs, batch norm, transformers) is built on top of this.
 The scale changes, the fundamentals don't.

 ---